Laure- Catherine Bayers

 In concert, Ms. Pines has appeared with the Queensland Symphony Orchestra singing the arias of Adele/Die Fledermaus, Olympia/Les Contes d’Hoffmann and Queen of the Night/The Magic Flute.
 She was the soprano soloist in Handel’s Messiah with Queensland Baroque in 2018, and has performed extensively with many orchestras and ensembles throughout Australia.

 Rachel Pines is the recipient of the Elizabeth Muir Memorial Prize, Kitchener-Waterloo Chamber Orchestra Concerto Competition, and second prize winner of the New Zealand Aria Competition.
 She is the co-founder of Project Lieder, an ensemble that produces online song concerts.
 Currently based in Berlin, Germany, Rachel looks forward to singing for An Opera Odyssey in 2022.

 Trio Frizzante interprets songs from their new program,

 Melodies and dances from Italy, France, Spain and tango from Argentina.

 The Trio creates an airy-lüpfiges sound during the performance,

-but also melancholy and thoughtful tones
+but also melancholy and thoughtful tones have their place.

-Fritz Keller: vocals, guitar
+Fritz Keller vocals, guitar

-Andreas Pantli: accordion, e-piano
+Andreas Pantli accordion, e-piano